Axtitan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-scripts that delete .js files
+scripts that counts number of directories amd subdirectories in current directory